 If oversized or protruding ears bother you or your child, surgical correction is worthy of your consideration.
-Dr. Abdullah frequently treats patients seeking otoplasty in Fargo to repair protruding or oversized ears, or ears with a structural deformity.
+Dr. Abdullah in Tampa, FL frequently treats patients seeking otoplasty in Fargo to repair protruding or oversized ears, or ears with a structural deformity.
 He can bring the ears into better proportion with the rest of the head, or add or remove cartilage to reshape the ears.
 The procedure has an excellent safety record and is often performed on children who want to avoid cruel teasing from their peers.

 Otoplasty may be appropriate if your ears (or your child’s ears):

 - Are misshapen

 - Protrude significantly

 - Have developed a deformity after an injury or trauma

 In order to qualify as a suitable otoplasty candidate, you should be in good general health and free of any serious medical conditions that could increase the surgical risks.

 Otoplasty is common among adults and young children (starting at age 5) who are embarrassed by the way their ears look.
 For his youngest patients, Dr. Abdullah prefers to wait until their ears have reached their full size (usually around age 5 or 6).
 Otoplasty can save a child from years of merciless teasing and bully about the appearance of their ears.
 Contact Arviv Plastic Surgery to get an Otoplasty (Ear Surgery) in Tampa, FL.

 Otoplasty is performed on an outpatient basis with anesthesia.